 If the sleep issues your toddler is experiencing seem more complicated, that's normal.
 There is a LOT To consider for toddlers, and just altering their schedule and routine can be really helpful!
 If you're not sure how to do that, you can schedule a 30minute call so that I can help you create a DIY plan to get your kiddo sleeping.

 If your child has a deeply ingrained sleep association, My toddler sleep plan is a whopping 13-16 pages depending on each families needs.
 It takes a lot of information and resources to get on track with smart and determined kiddos.
-Contact me if you want to know more about creating the peaceful bedtime you dream of.
+Contact me if you have any questions or just to let me know which of these resources worked for your family.